cunkin375/SASE_Hackathon/README.md

 ## 💬 Elevator Pitch

+The first elephant-powered job search app tailored to college graduates.

 <!--
 Keep it short and sweet.
 What's the one-sentence summary of your project?
 Example: "An app that helps recent graduates find and manage side-hustles to build their skills and income."